DataDog/documentation/content/guides/dogstatsd.md

 ## Data Types

 While StatsD only accepts metrics, DogStatsD accepts all three major data types Datadog supports: metrics, events, and service checks.
-This section gives you an idea of how (and for what) you might use each type.
+This section shows typical use cases for each type.

 Each example is in Python using [datadogpy](http://datadogpy.readthedocs.io/en/latest/), but each data type shown is supported similarly in other DogStatsD client libraries.